-The following Rescue Committee Policy additions were approved by the CCC board 5/19/04
+The following Rescue Committee Policy additions were approved on 5/19/04

 - For any injury or problem that cannot be readily handled by the trip participants as a self-rescue, trip leaders must send someone to a telephone and call 911 and be sure to be connected to Mid-County Fire Department in Camdenton.
 (Some cell phone calls from the site will automatically route elsewhere but can be transferred to Camdenton by the 911 operator.)

 - Trip leaders must attend a formal training session on proper response to cave emergencies including use of the rescue haul system (use of which will positively exclude any gear hauling) before leading any trips which begin 60 days after adoption of this policy.